The PMSA’s commitment to child protection is immersed in our vision -

 PMSA Blue Card (Working with Children) Policy

-The PMSA Blue Card (Working with Children) Policy outlines the requirements for PMSA councilors, employees and volunteers to hold Blue Cards in accordance with Queensland requirements.
+The PMSA Blue Card (Working with Children) Policy outlines the requirements for PMSA councillors, employees and volunteers to hold Blue Cards in accordance with Queensland requirements.

 PMSA Child Protection Policy